IrSala/CMPE272-01/A2/README.md

 1. Create a table called StudentRecords with the partition key being student_id in DynamoDB through AWS Management Console.
    ![Alt text](screenshots/1.png)

 2. Create an AWS Lambda Function in AWS Lambda through AWS Management Console and give Lambda function permission to be able to read/write to DynamoDB.
-ADD AND SPECIFY THE SECTION WHERE YOU CAN FIND THE SOURCE CODE!!!!!
+See the [Lambda function implementation](./lambda_function.py) for details.
 Below is a screenshot showing that the Lambda function was given permission to be able to read/wrte to DynamoDB.
    ![Alt text](screenshots/2.png)

 3. Create an Rest API named StudentAPI in API Gateway through AWS Management Console.
 Setup POST and GET methods and then deploy the API.